arv100kri/Cognitive-Services/Content/en-us/KES/Expressions.md

 ### Composite Function
 `Composite(expr)`

-Returns a expression that encapsulates an inner expression composed of queries against sub-attributes of a common composite attribute.
+Returns an expression that encapsulates an inner expression composed of queries against sub-attributes of a common composite attribute.
 The encapsulation enforces that the composite attribute of any matching data object has at least one value that individually satisfies the inner expression.
 Note that query expressions on sub-attributes of a composite attribute has to be encapsulated using the Composite() function before it can be combined with other query expressions.

 For example, the following expression returns academic publications by "harry shum" while he is at "microsoft":